guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 ##### 2.2.1 Similar Text Search System

-The keyword-based coded search system that can find the related data in the whole fine-tune train-dataset.
+The keyword-based coded search system that can find the related data in the whole train-dataset of policy model.
 ChatGPT interacts with this system, following the instructions from human.

 ##### 2.2.2 The Ability To Chat With Human